tinyweatherforecastgermanygroup/TinyWeatherForecastGermany/README.md

  *How to read the widget?*

  The widget icon, the weather description and the current temperature refer to the weather forecast that can be expected until the next full hour.
 The low and high temperatures refer to the values that can be expected to occur from now to midnight.

+ When showing more days (bold widget, large widget), the min and max values and the weather symbol refer to the whole day.

  *What do the symbols in the main app mean?*